-You will have a deadline to report the name of a Principal advisor to the Department Undergraduate Representative ("DepRep") and to the Undergraduate Coordinator.
+You will have a deadline to report the name of a Principal advisor to the Department Undergraduate Representative ("DepRep") and to the Undergraduate Administrator.
 If you do not report an advisor's name the department will assign one to you.

 By mid-October you will have a deadline to submit your thesis proposal title, and a one page description to the Departmental Representative and Undergraduate Secretary.